Emergent Strings in Type IIB Calabi--Yau Compactifications: Type IIB/Heterotic Duality from the Worldsheet

 The real scalars $\mathbf{b}^{1,2}$ can be viewed as coordinates on the target space of the string $\sigma$-model.
 Furthermore, since they give rise to four ${\rm U}(1)$ gauge fields in the bulk, the corresponding target space factor must be a copy of $T^2$ with two of the Abelian gauge factors arising as KK-${\rm U}(1)$'s and the remaining two ${\rm U}(1)$'s coming from the winding of the string.
 More precisely, the winding and KK-${\rm U}(1)$'s of the two $S^1$ factors in $T^2$ can be identified with the fields $A^a_\pm$ as

 The remaining free scalars arising from $C_4$ are purely left-moving and realise a left-moving $U(1)^{17-\rho}$ algebra on the string worldsheet that gives rise to a $U(1)^{17-\rho}$ gauge group in the bulk.\footnote{Subleading corrections to the leading order behaviour of the Hodge norm \eqref{Hodge_norm_Gr2} would trigger (some of) the scalars $b^a$ to be interacting.
-On the heterotic side, this is associated with a perturbative breaking of the gauge group.} On the other hand, the free real scalar $\Phi$ on the worldsheet does not lead to a gauge field in the bulk.
-The target space for $\Phi$ is thus non-compact $\mathbb{R}$.
+On the heterotic side, this is associated with a perturbative breaking of the gauge group.} On the other hand, the free real scalars $\Phi$ and ${\rm arg}({\bf z}_0)$ on the worldsheet do not lead to gauge fields in the bulk.
+The target space for $\Phi$ is non-compact $\mathbb{R}$, and for ${\rm arg}({\bf z}_0)$ it is an angular coordinate that will be interpreted momentarily.

 Let us now turn to the interacting fields on the string worldsheet and start again with the modes coming from $C_4$.
 The interacting modes are associated with 2-forms in the polarization lattice $\Lambda_{\rm pol}$ of the K3-surface $Z$.
 Since we assume $1\le \rho \le 17$, the single right-moving interacting scalar is always paired with a left-moving scalar to give a real scalar on the worldsheet.
 In analogy to \eqref{eq:mathbfbdef}, let us define